u-adrian/PraktikumNN/README.md

 An example:\
 `python Experiments.py experiment_leaky_vs_normal`

+Important information: the experiment "sig_opt_experiment(**kwargs)" cannot be executed in the same manner used for the other experiments.
+It won't run on your local machine!

 ## Arguments for Trainer and Evaluator functions
 In this paragraph we explain the arguments you can use for the Trainer and Evaluator functions.\